shalynbarrios/3x3-Rubik-Cube-Blindfold-Practice/README.md

 **How It Works**

-The program contains a dictionary mapping color pairs (e.g., ('WHITE', 'BLUE')) to letter pairs (e.g., 'AQ').
+The program contains a dictionary mapping color pairs (e.g., ('WHITE', 'BLUE')) to letter pairs (e.g., 'AQ'), or you can just type A.

 A random color pair is selected, and the user is prompted to provide the corresponding letter pair.